Translation Bureau organizational information

 Translation Bureau Chief Executive Officer

-Mr. Laporte oversees the translation, interpretation and terminology services that the Translation Bureau provides to the Government, Parliament and courts of Canada in English, French, Indigenous and foreign languages, as well as sign languages.
+Mr. Lymburner oversees the translation, interpretation and terminology services that the Translation Bureau provides to Canada’s government, Parliament and courts in English, French, Indigenous languages and foreign languages, as well as sign languages.
 He is also responsible for the Language Portal of Canada, which provides Canadians with free tools to improve their knowledge of English and French.

 Organizational structure